TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Analysis

-The optimal allocation depends on the model regime.
-On the instruct model (Figure~\ref{fig:ntree}a), $M{=}1$ yields the best and most stable accuracy improvements, with $M{=}2$ and $M{=}4$ trailing slightly.
-On the base model (Figure~\ref{fig:ntree}b), $M{=}4$ achieves the best final accuracy, outperforming $M{=}2$ and especially $M{=}1$, which plateaus early.
-This pattern is consistent with an exploration--variance trade-off: base models benefit more from discovering high-reward prefixes via root-level diversity, whereas instruct models, already producing more coherent solutions, benefit more from lower-variance learning signals enabled by stronger prefix sharing.
+The optimal allocation is regime-dependent.
+On the instruct model (Figure~\ref{fig:ntree}a), $M{=}1$ yields the best and most stable accuracy gains, with $M{=}2$ and $M{=}4$ slightly behind.
+On the base model (Figure~\ref{fig:ntree}b), $M{=}4$ achieves the best final accuracy, while $M{=}1$ plateaus early.
+Overall, base models benefit more from root-level exploration, whereas instruct models benefit more from lower-variance learning signals enabled by stronger prefix sharing.